Braided anti-flexible bialgebras: Introduction

 \section{Introduction}

 As a special type of Lie-admissible algebras, anti-flexible algebras have been studied by Anderson, Outcalt, Kosier and Rodabaugh in \cite{AO,K,R}.
-Recently, the concept of anti-flexible bialgebras is introduced by Dassoundo, Bai and Hounkonnou in \cite{DBH}.
+Very recently, the concept of anti-flexible bialgebras is introduced by Dassoundo, Bai and Hounkonnou in \cite{DBH}.
 The theory of Manin triples and anti-flexible Yang-Baxter equation for anti-flexible algebras are developed in the same paper.
 Pre-anti-flexible algebras and pre-anti-flexible bialgebras are studied by Dassoundo in \cite{D1,D2}.

 On the other hand, the theory of extending structure for many types of algebras were well developed by A. L. Agore and G. Militaru in \cite{AM1,AM2,AM3,AM4,AM5,AM6}.
 Let $A$ be an algebra and $E$ a vector space containing $A$ as a subspace.
 The extending problem is to describe and classify all algebra structures on $E$ such that $A$ is a subalgebra of $E$.
-They show that associated to any extending structure of $A$ by a complement space $V$, there is a unified product on the direct sum space $E\cong A\oplus V$.
-Recently, extending structures for 3-Lie algebras, Lie bialgebras, infinitesimal bialgebras and Lie conformal superalgebras were studied in \cite{Hong,Z2,Z3,Z4,ZCY}.
+They show that associated to any extending structure of $A$ by a complement space $V$, there is an unified product on the direct sum space $E\cong A\oplus V$.
+Recently, extending structures for Lie bialgebras, 3-Lie algebras, infinitesimal bialgebras and Lie conformal superalgebras were studied in \cite{Hong,Z2,Z3,Z4,ZCY}.

 Since the extending structure for anti-flexible algebras and the cohomology theory of anti-flexible bialgebras have not been developed in the literature.
 The aim of this paper is to fill in these gaps.
+The motivation is from quantum group theory.
+In \cite{Ra85,Dr86,BD99,BD01}, the concept of braided Hopf algebras was provided and the construction of cross product bialgebras was studied in detail.
+See also \cite{Ma90a,Ma95,Mas00,Zh99}.
+In \cite{So96,Ma00,Z1}, the notion of braided Lie bialgebras was introduced and the construction of cocycle bicrossproducts Lie bialgebras was developed.
+It is a natural question whether there are similar constructions in theory of anti-flexible bialgebras.

-For this purpose, firstly we introduced the concept of braided anti-flexible bialgebras.
-It is show that this new concept will play a key role in considering extending problem for anti-flexible bialgebras.
-Secondly, the theory of unified product for alternative bialgebras is also developed and the construction of cocycle bicrossproduct anti-flexible bialgebras is given.
+In this paper, we provided the concept of braided anti-flexible bialgebras.
+It is showed that this new concept will play a key role in considering extending problem for anti-flexible bialgebras.
+Secondly, the theory of unified product for anti-flexible bialgebras is also developed and the construction of cocycle bicrossproduct anti-flexible bialgebras is given.
 Finally, we solve the extending problem for anti-flexible bialgebras by using some non-abelian cohomology theory.